 *Prices will vary by state, individual, and Medigap provider.
 The above numbers are estimated averages and should only be used as starting guidelines.

 FYI: Medicare doesn’t pay any of the costs for you to get a Medigap policy.
 You are responsible for Medigap policy premiums.

 Choosing the right Medigap plan can be stressful.
 You not only need to determine which plan best meets your current medical needs, but you'll also need to think of your future healthcare requirements.
 Choosing the “wrong” plan can result in costly out-of-pocket expenses should you need blood transfusions, hospice care, or skilled nursing facility care in the future.

 Not all insurance companies sell Medigap insurance in your state, so start by compiling a list of what company options you have to choose from.
-Your State Health Insurance Department is an excellent resource for this information.
-In addition to the U.S. Government's Medicare Supplement Insurance guide, you can contact your State Health Insurance Assistance Programs (SHIP) for unbiased counseling and support.
+Enter your ZIP code into the Medicare.gov website to find Medigap policies in your area.
+The annual Medigap policy guide released by the Centers for Medicare and Medicaid Services (CMS) is an excellent resource to explore.
+For unbiased counseling and support, contact your State Health Insurance Assistance Programs (SHIP).

 Before choosing your Medigap insurance company, contact three to five companies to compare costs.
 Important questions to ask include:

 - Is the insurance company licensed in your state?

 - Does the insurance company offer the plan(s) you're interested in within your state?

 - How is the Medigap policy priced?
 Is it based on community-rating, issue-age-rating, or attained-age-rating?